EL-BID/OSS_policies/docs/en/index.md

 ## 🧭 Structure

+The open-source policies featured in this site are organized in two complementary ways:

+**By Policy Category:**
-Policies are categorized both by **policy** type and **country**.
-Each linked page includes:
+  Policies are grouped by type (e.g., public release of software, reuse, licensing, training) to showcase thematic approaches and implementation patterns.
+Each category page includes:

   - A short explanation of the policy type
+  - A list of official documents or strategies
-- A link to the official government source
+  - Links to the original sources
-- Policy overview
+  - Policy overviews

+**By Country:**
+  For users interested in national approaches, the [country view](policies/complete-country-overview_en.md) presents all documented policies grouped by jurisdiction.
+This view helps highlight how different countries address multiple aspects of open-source governance in a single place.

 ## 📂 Policy Categories